MarcusBarnes/mik/README.md

 ## Roadmap

-* Version 1.0 (December 2016)
+* Version 1.0 (January 2017)
   * toolchain for CSV books
   * developer documentation
   * code cleanup
+  * more tests

 ## Development

 We welcome community development partners.
 Some features that would be really great to see include:

 * a graphical user interface on top of MIK
-* better tools for creating mappings files
+* tools for creating mappings files
 * toolchains to migrate from DSpace and other repository platforms to Islandora (the OAI-PMH toolchain may already cover DSpace - testers welcome)
 * a toolchain to generate Hydra import packages (yes, it's called Move to Islandora Kit but it's flexible enough to create other types of ingest packages and we'd love to collaborate with some Hydra friends)
+  * we have a sample CsvToJson toolchain that demonstrates that it's possible to write out packages that differ from those Islandora uses

 MIK is designed to be extensible.
 If you have an idea for a useful manipulator or post-write hook script, please let us know.

-README_DEV.md contains some inforation on coding standards, etc.
+README_DEV.md contains some information on coding standards, etc.